 Prior to joining the University of Geneva, Professor Garibian was an SNSF post-doctoral research fellow and a visiting fellow at the University of Buenos Aires and Pompeu Fabra University, Barcelona.

-She is a member of the European Research Council research programme ‘Corpses of Mass Violence and Genocide’ and of the scientific council of the Association Francophone de Justice Transitionnelle (AFJT).
+She was a member of the European Research Council research programme ‘Corpses of Mass Violence and Genocide’ (2012-2016).

 She holds a PhD from the Universities of Paris X and Geneva.